-The application form (AW14) contains two parts.
+The application form (AW13) contains two parts.
 Your employer must complete Part A and you must complete Part B.

-You should provide us with a statement explaining in your own words what has happened (describe the incident(s) or accident(s)), how that has injured you (what injury or disease are you suffering from as a result) and what effect that has on your ability to work and carry out your daily activities.
+We would strongly recommend that you provide us with a statement explaining in your own words what has happened (describe the incident(s) or accident(s)), how that has injured you (what injury or disease are you suffering from as a result) and what effect that has on your ability to work and carry out your daily activities.